WHO IS JYJ?

 JYJ released Come On Over, a DVD documentary about the 3 members’ private lives, at the end of 2011.
 The footage was filmed from late December 2010 to February 2011, following each individual member’s lives for a number of days.
 Some scenes included: a birthday party, a snowboarding venture, the rehearsal for a musical, and behind-the-scenes look of one of JYJ’s fanmeets for their endorsements.

-2012-present: Documentary film and fan events
+2012-2014: Documentary film and fan events, Just Us

 In January 2012, C-JeS announced two more concert dates, with Santiago, Chile being March 9 and Lima, Peru March 11.
 Their South American leg would be the final stop for JYJ’s first Worldwide Tour.
+JYJ is the first K-pop group to perform in Chile and Peru.

 On February 23, JYJ released a 90-minute film titled The Day.
 It is a documentary film featuring their daily lives and dreams and will be shown at Lotte Cinema‘s 17 major chain theaters across the country.

-LAWSUIT AGAINST SM Entertainment
+LAWSUIT AGAINST SM Entertainment & AVEX

 In mid-2009, Jaejoong, Yoochun and Junsu filed a lawsuit against SM Entertainment, arguing that the 13-year length and structure of their exclusive contracts as well as the terms of profit distribution were unilaterally disadvantageous towards the artists and should be invalidated.
 The Seoul Central District Court in October 2009 ruled in their favor affirming their right to independently engage in entertainment activities and granted them injunction suspending the SM contracts; its ruling emphatically pointed out it was a “subjugating contract” with terms that are grossly incompatible with Korean labor and contract law.
 The three members of JYJ continued their activities in Japan for over half a year after the filing of the injunction until their Japanese agency, Avex, announced a group hiatus in early 2010.

-On 17 February 2011, the Seoul Central District Court dismissed SM Entertainment’s injunction against the three members, filed in April 2010 for damage compensation.
+On February 17th 2011, the Seoul Central District Court dismissed SM Entertainment’s injunction against the three members, filed in April 2010 for damage compensation.
 In September 2012, the final decision on the case was postponed indefinitely, by Seoul Central District Court for mediation under the justice department.

 PHILANTROPY AND PUBLIC SERVICE WORK